Kuttner/MLDIF/README.md

 - MLDIF_tissue_region_importance_evaluate.py:  Evaluate an LSTM model trained with feature combinations.
 - MLDIF_GP.py: Train and evaluate two different GP models

-Please see the comments in the code and the puplication below, for further implementation details.
+Please see the comments in the code, and the puplication below, for further implementation details.

 ## Citation
 Please cite any usage of the content of this repository as: